9193benjaminb/aws-examples/README.md

 # aws-examples
-Examples of some useful code for AWS
+Some useful code examples to support the use of AWS

+- python